odh-labs/rhoai-roadshow-v2/site/README.md

 # rhoai-roadshow

 ### 🏃‍♀️ Running the docs site
-If you have Node installed, you can start the site with the following command from within the `docs` directory:
+If you have Node installed, you can start the site with the following command from within the `top directory of the git repo` directory:
 ```
 npm i docsify-cli -g
 docsify serve ./docs